Valence Modifications in Hygroscopic VI3 Degraded Crystals via Soft X-Ray Synchrotron Radiation: Results and discussion

+Importantly, compared to ref. \cite{Mastrippolito2022} we reveal a V\textsuperscript{3+} signal on our aged samples, unreported in their measurements.
+This is likely a consequence of the much lower exposure to contaminants of the aged sample, which partly retains a portion of stoichiometric VI\textsubscript{3} within the probed area.
+Since no V\textsuperscript{3+} signal was found on air-exposed samples in ref.\cite{Mastrippolito2022} , we deduce that vanadates with 3+ valence character are unlikely to form from VI\textsubscript{3} degradation.
+This justifies our choice to use only the VI\textsubscript{3} lineshape retrieved from the as-cleaved sample to fit the V\textsuperscript{3+} component.

-To evaluate the effect of X-ray irradiation when comparing clean and aged surfaces, we also carried out further XPS measurements of the V 2\textit{p} core level and the adjacent O 1\textit{s} peak, on as-cleaved, aged and irradiated samples (Fig.~\ref{fig:Fig4}).
+To evaluate the effect of X-ray irradiation on the VI\textsubscript{3} surface when comparing clean and aged surfaces, we also carried out further XPS measurements of the V 2\textit{p} core level and the adjacent O 1\textit{s} peak, on as-cleaved, aged and irradiated samples (Fig.~\ref{fig:Fig4}).
 Here, "irradiated" refers to the surface area that was exposed to the maximum X-ray flux and consequently displayed the changes in the XAS spectrum for a photon flux $\approx\SI{2.40e10}{\photons\per\s}$ in Fig.~\ref{fig:Fig3}.
 XPS peaks were fitted with multiplet peaks to disentangle the different contributions.
-This complementary analysis can be related to the XAS analysis to understand the relation between the valence, chemical state, and degree and type of contamination at the surface of the crystal.
+We note that, since the probing depth of XAS and XPS are considerably different, a direct, quantitative comparison between the two would be a daunting task; however, XPS results are complementary to the XAS analysis to understand the relation between the valence, chemical state, and degree and type of contamination at the surface of the crystal.